nickyiliwang0000/h/css/css-grids.md

 ![A screenshot of the grid tools in Firefox, showing the grid-gap, explicit columns, explicit and implicit rows.](https://hychalknotes.s3.amazonaws.com/gridTools.png)

 Notice those numbers?
-Those are grid line numbers.
+Those are _grid line numbers_.
 For every column and row we create, we also create grid lines.
 They start on the top left outside edge of our grid and go to the bottom right outer edge.
 Explicit and implicit rows and columns get numbered.
-The

 ## Grid item placement

 ### `grid-column-start` and `grid-column-end` / `grid-row-start` and `grid-row-end`

 To place our child elements in specific grid locations, we can take advantage of grid line numbers and use the properties `grid-column-start`, `grid-column-end`, `grid-row-start`, and `grid-row-end`.
-We apply these properties to the grid item, or child to the grid container.
-The start properties refer to the grid line where you want your grid child's location to start, and the end properties refer to the grid line where you want the grid child to end.
-These grid placement properties can take a number of different values.
+We can apply these properties to any child of the grid container.
+The `-start` properties refer to the grid line where you want your element to start in the grid, and the `-end` properties refer to the grid line where you want element to end.

-Values these properties can take:
+These grid placement properties can take a number of different values:

 * **number** you can use grid line numbers (remember the outside edges are counted).
 If you use a negative number, you will count from the end of the _explicit_ grid.